Mitch McConnell argues 'case closed' on Mueller report

 "The special counsel's finding is clear: case closed," McConnell said.
 "This ought to be good news for everyone but my Democratic colleagues seem to be publicly working through the five stages of grief."

 Democrats have called on Attorney General William Barr to resign over his handling of the special counsel report.
 They point to a letter from Mueller to Barr, in which the special counsel expressed concerns that Barr's four-page letter to Congress summarizing the "principal conclusions" of Mueller's findings didn't fully capture his report.
-During congressional testimony last week, Barr the Mueller letter was "a bit snitty" and "was probably written by one of his staff people."
+During congressional testimony last week, Barr said the Mueller letter was "a bit snitty" and "was probably written by one of his staff people."

 "The Democrats are angry, angry that the facts disappointed them, angry that our legal system will not magically undo the 2016 election for them," McConnell said.
-"And they've opted to channel all their partisan anger on to the Attorney General."
+"And they've opted to channel all their partisan anger onto the Attorney General."

 Senate Minority Leader Chuck Schumer responded to McConnell, saying "it's not done" and accused the majority leader of "whitewashing" Trump's conduct and attempting to protect the President from accountability.